To use radar profiles your device must be running firmware version 10.11 or later. Go to axis.com to update your firmware.

 The installation and management software tools are available from the support pages on axis.com/support.

-You can also reset parameters to factory default through the device’s webpage.
+You can also reset parameters to factory default through the device’s web interface.
 Go to Maintenance > Factory default and click Default.

 Technical issues, clues, and solutions